AzamBakhshandeh/kunitz-hmm-detector/docs-workflow.md

 ```bash
 awk '{if (substr($1,1,1)==">") {print "\n"toupper($1)} else {printf "%s",toupper($1)}}' muscle-....fasta | sed s/PDB:// | tail -n +2 > pdb_kunitz_nr_clean.fasta
 ```

+📎 Additionally, the same 25 non-redundant sequences (prior to alignment) were saved in a separate file `pdb_kunitz_nr.fasta`, which was used as the query in the BLAST step to remove overlaps with the evaluation dataset.

 ---

 ## 🧠 Step 2 – Build HMM Model